MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/reference.md

    * Choose one of the pre-defined timing functions from the list.
    * Create your own timing function by dragging the cubic-bezier curve handles.

-   The changes are applied to the element in the page in real time:
+   The changes are applied to the element in the rendered webpage in real time:

    ![The effect of changes made in the Easing Editor](./reference-images/easing-editor-changes.png)